200 text/event-stream; once streaming has started, later failures are delivered as Server-Sent Events instead of non-2xx HTTP responses.

 403 Forbidden — Insufficient Permissions

-Returned when your token is valid, but the caller does not have permission for the requested resource or publisher.For the Ingestion API, a 403 most commonly means the
+Returned when the request includes authorization, but the caller does not have permission for the requested resource or publisher, or the gateway rejects the authorization header.For the Ingestion API, a 403 most commonly means the

 These errors indicate a problem with the parameters or body of your request.400 Bad Request signals a structurally invalid request, while 422 Unprocessable Entity signals valid JSON that fails field-level validation.